scottogletree/website_build/content/authors/admin/_index.md

     year: 1995
 email: ""
 interests:
-- Envoronmental and social determinants of health
+- Environmental and social determinants of health
 - Data science
 - Space and place
 organizations: